techrynx/Techrynx/README.md

 <h2><b><i>Keep in mind!</i></b></h2>
 - <b><i>I am an adult</i></b>, but it doesn't mean i'm not safe to interact, just as a minor please be more careful for your own safety as not every adult is safe and responsible.
 <br></br>
-- I have ADHD and Autism so I do get distracted a lot, please be patient.
+- I have ADHD so I do get distracted a lot, please be patient.
 <br></br>
 - I bully people for fun so don't get too offended when I say something, but <b><i>please</i></b> let me know if you're uncomfortable with anything I say.
 <br></br>